Museums Victoria: Administration

+State Collection

+Museums Victoria has been building and researching its collections since 1854, recording Australia's environmental and cultural history.

+Currently, Museums Victoria holds a collection of an estimated 15 million items, held in high-quality storage facilities at Melbourne Museum, Scienceworks and a specialised storage facility.
+Collection managers, conservators and curators research, document and preserve the collections for present and future generations.

+Collections are held in these areas: geology, historical studies, indigenous cultures, library, palaeontology, technology and society and zoology.

+Museums Victoria Research Institute

+Based at Melbourne Museum and Launched in 2022, the Museums Victoria Research Institute has re-imagined how Museums Victoria does research and amplifies its strengths as Australasia’s leading museum organisation to address some of the biggest and most complex challenges of our era.

 Library

 The Museums Victoria Library collection was first established in the 1850s as a working collection for the Museum's curators, and has developed into one of the best collections of natural history books and journals in Australia.
 The library was located at Melbourne University until 1906 when it moved, with the museum, to be co-located with the Public Library.

 Today, the library collection is located at Melbourne Museum and contains 40,000 titles, which includes around 1,000 titles that are considered to be rare due to one or a combination of factors, including: value; scarcity; aesthetic qualities; historic, scientific or institutional significance; fragility; or age.
 Collection strengths include natural history in the fields of zoology, geology and palaeontology, scientific expedition reports, society and institutional journal titles, Indigenous cultures of Australia and the Pacific, Australian history, technology, colonial and other exhibition catalogues, museum studies, and Museums Victoria publications.

 Many items from the Museums Victoria Library have been digitised for the Biodiversity Heritage Library as Museums Victoria is the home to the Australian node of this project.
 The digitisation operation is hosted by Museums Victoria and is nationally funded by the Atlas of Living Australia.